 Built Around Official SNAP Sources

 SNAP Estimate is designed to be transparent.
-The calculator is based on public SNAP eligibility rules, federal benefit calculation guidance, and official state application resources.
+The calculator is based on public SNAP eligibility rules, federal benefit calculation guidance, and official state and territory application resources.

 The tool uses FY 2026 SNAP rules for the federal rule period from October 1, 2025 through September 30, 2026.
 Source links and estimate notes are shown inside the calculator result so users can understand where the estimate comes from.